 What a term!
 Convex Decomposition!
 It’s meaty!
 It’s weighty!
 Why do we even need this word?
-Well, it’s a term you’re going to need to know to get into more advanced TouchDesigner physics workflows in your project.
+Well, it’s a term you’re going to need to know if you’ve completed our TouchDesigner tutorial for beginners and want to get into more advanced TouchDesigner physics workflows in your projects.
 So let’s skip the chatter and dive in!

 The meaning (…of life?)

 Convex decomposition is the process of turning a single concave hull into multiple convex hulls.
 Quick definition check for convex vs concave hull:

 For concave, think bowls or funnels.
 For convex, think flatter surfaces and bumps.

 The problem here is that bullet dynamics, the library implemented into TouchDesigner, and concave hulls don’t play nicely together.
 There are some less-than-ideal ways of making it happen in TouchDesigner but they’re limited to static objects and not really as flexible as I’d like and on complex models it can just downright not work.

 The solution is a process called convex decomposition.
 This is when you take a surface, like the inside of a bow, and rebuild it using a ton of convex surfaces instead.
 Once the object is remade out of only convex hulls, then you immediately go back to using dynamic collision shapes in your TouchDesigner physics project.

 In TouchDesigner, because physics is still new and just starting to getting it’s feet wet in our projects, we don’t have some of the more advanced aspects of the workflow.
 One of these is an algorithm called HACD, which is short for Hierarchical Approximate Convex Decomposition, written by Khaled Mammou and made open source for all to use.
 It’s actually pretty amazing how effective it is.
 Take a look at this example: